Laser diffraction

 - Result accuracy guarantee

-Laser diffraction is based on the indirect calculation of particle sizes from the diffraction patterns of particles.
-Laser diffraction measures the scattering intensity of light from particles in a suspension as a function of scattering angle, light wavelength, and light polarization.
-A mathematical model based on the Fraunhofer and Mie theories is applied to determine the particle size distribution.
+The operating principle of laser diffraction is based on the indirect calculation of particle sizes from the diffraction patterns of particles.
+During the analysis, a laser beam is passed through the sample, and the intensity of light scattered from the suspended particles is measured as a function of scattering angle, light wavelength, and light polarization.
+A mathematical model based on the Fraunhofer and Mie theories is then applied to determine the particle size distribution.

 Need a laser diffraction analysis?